 THE 1951 KAISER

 The new Kaiser included several now-common features that were rare in its day, including doors cut into the roof for easier entry and exit and a recessed bay beneath the trunk floor for the spare tire.
 Darrin’s sliding-door concept was dropped early on, however, which was probably just as well.
-The production car also got a more conventional split windshield rather than the intended one-piece wraparound design.
-Still, the new Kaiser was a far more sophisticated car than its undistinguished predecessor.
+For cost reasons, the production car also got a conventional split windshield rather than the intended one-piece wraparound design.
+Still, the new Kaiser was a far more stylistically sophisticated car than its undistinguished predecessor.

 The interior was less radical, but it did feature a variety of attractive color and fabric combinations selected by Kaiser-Frazer color chief Carleton Spencer.
 Many were inspired by features in House & Garden magazine, a popular tastemaker of the time, so Kaiser interiors were very au courant.
 Probably Spencer’s greatest contribution to the second-generation Kaisers was an unusual alligator-pattern synthetic material called “Dragon Vinyl.”
 The first Dragon-upholstered model was the 1951 Kaiser Golden Dragon, a $125 trim option announced in November 1950.